Yousef-Albasel/Vertex/README.md

 Available Themes:
 - default
 - modern
+- blog

 Themes needs a lot of work, i'd appreciate it if you contribute

+<h2>How to Deploy on Netlify</h2>

+- Upload your project to a github repo.
+- Remove .gitignore so the content and static files get uploaded.
+- Don't include the node_modules folder.
+- Use build command: npx vertex build.
+- Use public directory for deployment.
+Example: albasel.netlify.app

 <h2>License</h2>
 MIT License © 2025 Yousef Albasel